-2. Click the Forgot Password button underneath the password field.
-The Reset your password page appears.
+2. Click the Forgot your password button above the password field.
+The Password reset request page appears.

-- 3. In the Email (login) field, type the email address you normally use to log in to your Fastly account, and then click the Reset button.
-Password reset instructions will be emailed to you. - 4.
+- 3. In the Email address field, enter the email address you normally use to log in to your Fastly account. - 4.
+Click the Send Reset Link button.
+Password reset instructions will be emailed to you. - 5.
 Click on the password reset link in the emailed instructions that the system sends you.
-The Reset Your Password page appears. - 5.
+The Reset Your Password page appears. - 6.
 Click the Reset Password button.
-The system sends you a temporary password to the email address you supplied. - 6.
+The system sends you a temporary password to the email address you supplied. - 7.
 Using the temporary password you receive, log in to your account.
-The controls to create a new password appear. - 7.
-Fill out the Reset Password controls as follows: - In the Current Password field, type the temporary password that the system emailed to you when you requested a password reset. - In the New Password field, type a new password to replace the temporary password you were sent. - In the Confirm Password field, type the new password a second time to confirm it. - 8.
+The controls to create a new password appear. - 8.
+Fill out the Reset Password fields as follows: - In the Current Password field, enter the temporary password that the system emailed to you when you requested a password reset. - In the New Password field, enter a new password to replace the temporary password you were sent. - In the Confirm Password field, enter the new password a second time to confirm it. - 9.
 Click the Change Password button.
 The system changes your password and logs you into your account.